patbolo/nzpost_ratefinder/README.md

     NZPostRateFinderAPIGateway::$api_key = '458d1f70-59aa-042e-06b2-000c32c44ac0';

+### Filtering the products returned by the API
+You'll probably want to only present a subset of the available products returned by the API.
+For example, you might want to only offer bubble wrapped packaging products, or exclude couriered deliveries This can be done in mysite by adding a YML config file in the _config folder.
+For example:

+    NZPostRateFinderAPIManager:
+      Services:
+        packaging: flat,   bubble
+        priority: parcel_post_tracked

+Possible values:
+- packaging: flat,postage_only,bubble
+- priority: parcel_post_tracked,courier
+Using comma separated values let you filter by multiple packaging or priorities

 ## Usage in code
 ### Request
 The API lets you fetch the shipping rates for domestic and international shipping.